-If you are dealing with the situation of employee turnover, it means that you need to revise your employee retention strategy and aim to improve and amend to make it employee friendly.
-Employee retention strategy is the key factor of any company to escape from the employee turnover problem and negative financial impact of it.
+If you are dealing with the situation of employee turnover, it means that you need to revise your employee retention strategy and aim to improve and amend it to make it employee-friendly.
+Employee retention strategy is the key factor of any company to escape from the employee turnover problem and its negative financial impact it.

 Hence, your employee retention strategy should be revised time and again.
 Having proper retention strategies is vital to retain the employees and make them stay for the long haul.
-Most of the employees these days are looking for a career package which includes good company culture, career path, new opportunities, diversified responsibilities and a balance between work and life.
+Most of the employees these days are looking for a career package that includes good company culture, career path, new opportunities, diversified responsibilities, and a balance between work and life.

 When you are preparing employee retention strategies, it is better to do research focusing on the problem of employees.
 What do they want in their workspace and working environment?
-Your retention strategies should focus and address tactically on different key elements like performance, communication, competitive advantage and so on.
+Your retention strategies should focus on and address tactically on different key elements like performance, communication, competitive advantage, and so on.

-Most of the managers think retention is based on compensation issues, while in reality, it is related to the actions and strategies that make employees feel successful, appreciated and secure.
+Most of managers think retention is based on compensation issues, while in reality, it is related to the actions and strategies that make employees feel successful, appreciated, and secure.
 Hence, your retention strategies should address the above-mentioned issues.

-How to prepare the effective employee retention strategy?
+How to prepare an effective employee retention strategy?

 As mentioned earlier, employee retention and employee job satisfaction should be a top priority for every organization.
-Writing a compelling employee retention strategies is essential.
-Research shows that retaining talent and good employees is very imperative for maintaining the institutional knowledge, good company-customers relation and sales growth too.
+Writing compelling employee retention strategies is essential.
+Research shows that retaining talent and good employees is very imperative for maintaining institutional knowledge, good company-customer relations, and sales growth too.
 This requires good employee retention strategies.

 If you are finding difficulties to prepare effective retention strategies, here are some tips which might be helpful for you to keep your top talent for a long time in your organization.

-You should aim to develop an orientation process in such a way that new staffs not only learn about the job but also the company culture and system.
-Orientation process helps the recruits to cope with the new situation and environment.
-Also, it encourages them to think how they can contribute to meet the company goals and targets.
+You should aim to develop an orientation process in such a way that new staff not only learn about the job but also the company culture and system.
+The orientation process helps the recruits to cope with the new situation and environment.
+Also, it encourages them to think about how they can contribute to meet the company goals and targets.

 Regular mentorship programs

-Especially the recruits want an interactive environment where senior and junior staffs interact and communicate well with each other.
-Many recruits don’t quit the job, but they quit the managers, working staffs, and working environment.
-So work space and working environment play a great role to retain staffs.
+Especially the recruits want an interactive environment where senior and junior staff interact and communicate well with each other.
+Many recruits don’t quit the job, but they quit the managers, working staff, and working environment.
+So the workspace and working environment play a great role to retain staff.